 Assigned teams have to find an item that corresponds to each letter of the alphabet.
 This game works well outdoors in warm weather because the teams can get creative finding the items.
 As each team discovers an item, they have to get it approved by a youth leader.
 This game gets more difficult as the end of the alphabet approaches.
 The team that finishes the alphabet first (or can find the most corresponding items) wins.

-Youth group is after all, a church activity.
+Youth group is, after all, focused on the church and should include Christian activities.
 When you're looking for something spiritual but not dull, consider playing a Bible game to get kids focused and excited about learning.

 Chapter and Verse